neetjn/v-beers/README.md

   * Types are inferred upon instantiation.
   * Variables of a given type cannot be set to a different variable type once intantiated.
   * Arrays and sets are also type strict.
+  * Unfortunately, maps are restricted to a single node type they're inferred by.
 * Variables are immutable by default, once inferred they cannot be modified.
   * Mutable variables must be denoted by the keyword `mut`.